zirkc/ably-java/README.md

 * Replace all references of the current version number with the new version number (check [pom.xml](./pom.xml) and [build.gradle](.build.gradle)) and commit the changes
 * Run [`github_changelog_generator`](https://github.com/skywinder/Github-Changelog-Generator) to automate the update of the [CHANGELOG](./CHANGELOG.md).
 Once the CHANGELOG has completed, manually change the `Unreleased` heading and link with the current version number such as `v0.8.3`.
 Also ensure that the `Full Changelog` link points to the new version tag instead of the `HEAD`.
 Commit this change.
 * Add a tag and push to origin such as `git tag v0.8.3 && git push origin v0.8.3`
-* Run `gradle lib:jar && gradle fullJar` to build the JARs for this release
+* Run `gradle java:generateRelease` to build the JARs for this release or `gradle android:assembleRelease` to build the AARs
-* Visit [https://github.com/ably/ably-java/tags](https://github.com/ably/ably-java/tags) and `Add release notes` for the release, then attach the generated JARs in the folder `lib/build/libs`
+* Visit [https://github.com/ably/ably-java/tags](https://github.com/ably/ably-java/tags) and `Add release notes` for the release, then attach the generated JARs in the folder `core/build/libs`

 ## Support, feedback and troubleshooting